denerslemos/pPb2016skims/README.md

 - input_text_file: is the text file (use it without the .txt extension) with inputs and can be found in the folders [MC_PYTHIA_SAMPLES](https://github.com/denerslemos/pPbskims/tree/main/MC_PYTHIA_SAMPLES) or [DATA_SAMPLES](https://github.com/denerslemos/pPbskims/tree/main/DATA_SAMPLES) each .root input will be a job

 - output_name_file: output file name (use it without the .root extension), it will automatically include a counter for each input.
-Can use paths to save on EOS.
+You can use paths to save on EOS.

 - X: 0 for data and 1 for MC